poorsquinky/resume/resume.md

 - Knowledgeable with legacy architectures and how to bring them up to standard

 Cloud Computing
 - Heavy experience with public clouds (AWS) and private clouds (OpenStack).
-Certified with both.
 - Leader in cost savings and cloud architecture best practices
 - Hands-on with development of cloud-first architectures